lordmulder/DynamicAudioNormalizer/README.md

 ### Version 2.04 (2014-08-??) ###
 * Added an optional input *compression* (thresholding) function
+* Implemented [SoX](http://sox.sourceforge.net/) wrapper → Dynamic Audio Normalizer can now be used as an effect in SoX
 * Improved internal handling of "raw" PCM data

 ### Version 2.03 (2014-08-11) ###